xiaodongyang/xiaodongyang.github.io/publications/index.md

 X. Yang and Y. Tian.
 Robust Door Detection in Unfamiliar Environments by Combining Edge and Corner Features.
 IEEE CVPR Workshop on Computer Vision Applications for Visually Impaired, 2010. [[PDF](/publications/papers/cvprw10.pdf)]

 Y. Tian, X. Yang, and A. Arditi.
 Computer Vision based Door Detection for Accessibility of Unfamiliar Environments to Blind Persons.
 International Conference on Computers Helping People with Special Needs (ICCHP), 2010. [[PDF](/publications/papers/icchp10.pdf)]

+**Patents**

+DYNAMIC HAND-GESTURE-BASED REGION OF INTEREST LOCALIZATION, US9354711 Issued on May 31, 2016